Chemotherapy Pump Can Treat Patients with Metastatic Colorectal Cancer to the Liver

-Duke Surgeons Have Performed More Than 100 Hepatic Artery Infusion Pump Procedures
+Duke Surgeons Have Performed More Than 250 Hepatic Arterial Infusion Pump Procedures

 Michael Lidsky, MD, and Justin Barr, MD, work to implant an HAI pump into a patient's abdominal wall.

-A chemotherapy infusion pump is giving more time to people whose metastatic colorectal cancer has spread to the liver and who may have been told they are out of options.
+A chemotherapy infusion pump may be a treatment option for people whose metastatic colorectal cancer has spread to the liver, including those who may have been told they are out of options.
 Duke Health surgical oncologists were the first to implant the hepatic artery infusion (HAI) pump after it received FDA approval.
-They are among the few U.S. surgeons with the training and expertise to offer this highly specialized treatment.
+At the time, they were among the few U.S. surgeons with the training and expertise to offer this highly specialized treatment.
+Now, Duke surgeons are leading the field through an international collaborative and by chairing national clinical trials.

 “Most people are looking to live as long as possible with the best quality of life,” said Michael Lidsky, MD, a Duke Health surgical oncologist who performs the procedure.
-“Hepatic artery infusion can give them that.
-And, now that the pump is approved for use by the FDA, we hope more people will get access to it and the benefits it provides.”
+“Hepatic artery infusion may give them that.
+While the therapy has been around for decades, we are finally running the critical trials to truly determine the impact of HAI in the modern era.”

 Hepatic arterial infusion delivers chemotherapy through a pump that’s implanted in the abdominal wall.
 “We then use a catheter to deliver high doses of chemotherapy through the hepatic artery, which directly feeds metastatic tumors in the liver,” said Peter Allen, MD, a Duke surgical oncologist.
 Even though the HAI pump delivers chemotherapy directly to the liver at concentrations that are hundreds of times higher than whole-body chemotherapy, it does not increase the side effects beyond those associated with whole-body chemotherapy.